turingschool/front-end-curriculum/projects/overlook.md

 * All data manipulation is cleanly separated from rendering code.
 * Code has clearly been refactored; functions are DRY and adhere to the Single Responsibility Principle.
 * All errors are handled and messages are displayed to a user when an error occurs
+* Effectively implements one or more closure throughout project.
 </section>

 <section class="answer">